wonarii/CART210-glossary/glossary.md

 [^mallison23digitization]: Mallison, Theodore, “Digitization,” Georgetown University.
 Last modified November 29, 2023. https://guides.library.georgetown.edu/c.php?g=1347959&p=9946942

 ## DNS
 The Domain Name System is a system that matches the name in the URL to the IP address of the sites we are looking for on the Internet.
-This makes it easier for us to naviagte to our favorite websites rather than remembering their IP addresses.[^couldflare24what] The DNS provides the corresponding IP address to the domain name for browsers to find the page we are searching for.[^techquickie16dns]
+This makes it easier for us to naviagte to our favorite websites rather than remembering their IP addresses.[^couldflare24what] The DNS provides the corresponding IP address to the domain name for browsers to find the page we are searching for.

 [^couldflare24what]: CloudFlare.
 2024.
 "What is DNS? | How DNS works."
 Accessed January 25, 2024. https://www.cloudflare.com/learning/dns/what-is-dns/.
-[^techquickie16dns]: Techquickie.
-2016.
-"DNS as Fast as Possible."
-Youtube video, 5:42.
-Accessed January 25, 2024. https://www.youtube.com/watch?v=Rck3BALhI5c.
 ## E-commerce
 E-commerce, short for electronic commerce, refers to buying and selling goods and services on the internet.
 It is part of a bigger industry called e-business which includes all the processes that are needed to run an online company.[^Bloomental23ecommerce] Consumers can buy almost everything at any time of the day through ecommerce.[^Forbes23ecommerce]